SpectralSequences/latex/README.md

 - Scopes didn't nest properly, now they do.
 - Fixed a big performance issue with nested scopes and shifts.
 - Adobe reader grid color is now correct
+- The package now works with xparse after 2017/02/08 when changes were made that broke my original code